geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 5. On this **Microsoft Download Center** window, scroll down and select the **Download** button.

-6. On the **Choose the download you want** window, select the check box for the 64 bit version of the administrative templates file (as of this writing, the file name is **admintemplates_x64_4966-1000_en-us.exe**; Note: the version number in this file name (4966-1000) may change if a more current file becomes available), and then select **Next**.
+6. On the **Choose the download you want** window, select the check box for the 64 bit version of the administrative templates file (as of this writing, the file name is **admintemplates_x64_4966-1000_en-us.exe**; Note: the version number in this file name (4966-1000) may change if a more current file has been released by the time you run this lab), and then select **Next**.

 7. In the notification bar that appears at the bottom of the page, select **Save** to download the file to the **Downloads** folder.